AMC Matador: 1974

 For 1974, AMI continued to assemble the U.S. 1973 model, marketing it as a "1974" model.

-Changes for the year included the introduction of white instrument dials (in use on the U.S. models since 1972) now displaying kilometers per hour (km/h.)
+Changes for the year included the introduction of white instrument dials (in use on U.S. models since 1972), now displaying kilometers per hour (km/h).
 The horn pad and steering wheel of the U.S 1973 Matador (without the "bullseye" logo) were replaced with the slightly smaller steering wheel and interchangeable horn pad of the AMC Hornet (with the "AMC" logo in the center.)
 Also for 1974, the three-point retractable seat belts for the front and rear were fitted, replacing the two-point sash belts.
-The locally made, split-bench front seat and rear seat from the 1973 model was carried over, as did the locally made door panels from the U.S. 1971 model.
+The locally made split-bench front and rear seats from the 1973 model were carried over, as were the locally made door panels from the U.S. 1971 model.
 Right-hand sweep windshield wipers were now incorporated to match the driver's position.

 A total of 145 Matadors (118 sedans, 27 station wagons) were sold in Australia in 1974.
 All were U.S. 1973 models.

 1975

 For 1975, AMI continued to assemble the U.S. 1973 model, marketing it as a "1975" model.
 All the standard features of the original U.S. 1973 model and local year-by-year changes were retained.

-Assembly of the second-generation Matador sedan and wagon released in the United States in 1974 was held off in Australia until December 1975.
+Assembly of the second-generation Matador sedan and wagon, released in the United States for the 1974 model year, was delayed in Australia until December 1975.

 Registrations for 1975 were 118 Matadors (85 sedans, 33 station wagons), including the first few second-generation models assembled at the end of 1975.